caltechlibrary/irdmtools/README.md

 This tool is for interacting with an Invenio RDM repository via RDM's REST and OAI-PMH API.
 It covers most the JSON API documented at <https://inveniordm.docs.cern.ch/>.
 This includes listing, submitting and managing records and draft records.

-`rdmutil` configuration is read either from the envinronment or a JSON formated configuration file.
+`rdmutil` configuration is read either from the environment or a JSON formatted configuration file.
 See the [man page](rdmutil.1.md) for details.

 ### `eprint2rdm`

 This tool is migrating content from an EPrints repository via the EPrint REST API.
-It will retrieve an EPrint XML representation of the EPrint record  and transform it into a JSON encded simplified record nearly compatible with Invenio RDM.
+It will retrieve an EPrint XML representation of the EPrint record  and transform it into a JSON encoded simplified record nearly compatible with Invenio RDM.
 See the [man page](eprint2rdm.1.md) for details.

 ### `doi2rdm`